fhellwig/be-safe/README.md

 - Delivery Manager
 - Business Analyst

-We wanted to ensure that we had a team that could provide technical competence and one that delivered *process* to achieve the best *product*.
+The labor categories and mapping to our GSA Schedule 70 is fully documented and was submitted to eBuy as directed in the RFQ.

-The labor categories and mapping to our GSA Schedule 70 is fully documented in the evidence portion of this RFQ response.
+The team provided technical competence via an Agile process to achieve the best *product*.

 We incorporated the following 18F guiding principles into our approach.

-1. **Put the needs of users first** - multiple team members running the application during our sprints, providing immediate usability feedback and noting any issues on mobile devices.
+1. **Put the needs of users first** - We had multiple team members running the application during our sprints, providing immediate usability feedback and noting any issues on mobile devices.

 2. **Release early, iteratively, and often** - We continuously auto-deployed from our Git development branch so any deployment issues would be known immediately.
-This gave our sample users a frequently-refreshed build that they could evaluate on a continuous basis.
+This gave our sample users a periodically and frequently refreshed build that they could evaluate.

-3. **Don’t slow down delivery** - Instead of developing the API first and then the user interface, we worked in parallel, taking a wholistic approach so that a working application could be delivered and tested sooner rather than later.
+3. **Don’t slow down delivery** - Instead of developing the API first and then the user interface, we worked in parallel, taking a holistic approach so that a working application could be delivered and tested sooner rather than later.

 4. **Only do it if it adds value** - We balanced adding new features against the potential for feature bloat and possible user confusion.
-We focused on the value proposition, delivering core features, their reliability and efficiency over flash.
+We focused on the value proposition, delivering core features, and their reliability and efficiency over flash.

 5. **Work in the open** - We leveraged only open source code and incorporated open source projects produced by Buchanan & Edwards and available on GitHub into the BE Safe application.
 Ultimately, we released our work in a public repository.

-We interpret that last point, *work in the open*, on a more personal level.
-During the course of developing this prototype, none of our team members worked in cubicles.
-Just as deploying early and often was critical, so too was an open atmosphere of team members collaborating in a single room, sharing ideas and working towards a common goal.
-We employed pair-programming so that no one person was stuck and was always collaborating with another developer at their side.
+We interpret this last point, *work in the open*, on a more personal level.
+During the course of developing this prototype, our team members worked in a single room, sharing ideas in an open forum, and collaborating towards a common goal.
+We employed pair-programming so that no one person was stuck and had another developer at their side.

 ### 2.2 The Architecture